Engee documentation

 Details

-The method of dissipation in the winding.
-Defined as:
+The method of scattering in the winding.
+Set as:

-• Combined primary and secondary values - use the concentrated values of active resistance and inductance representing the combined leakage in the first and second windings.
+• Combined primary and secondary values — use concentrated values of active resistance and inductance, representing the cumulative leakage in the first and second windings.

-• Separate primary and secondary values - use separate active resistance and inductance values to represent the leakage in the first and second windings.
+• Separate primary and secondary values — use separate active resistances and inductors to represent leaks in the first and second windings.

 Dependencies

-To use this parameter, set parameter Number of windings value Two.
+To use this parameter, set for the parameter Number of windings meaning Two.

 Values